IICEL/adminGPT/README.md

 # adminGPT
  This is a bot that allows you to manage your OS by typing in normal natural language

+#Warning : This code is dangerous as it allows GPT  to execute code from your system.
+GPT output can be unpredictable and may result in loss of data or demage to your system.
+We suggest to test in a container.

 Example 1
 ![alt text](examples/example1.png)